Dr Sianne Alves

 Stella Musungu manages the Student Capacity Building portfolio.
 She holds a Master of Philosophy in Programme Evaluation and an Advanced Diploma in Business Project Management from UCT.
 Her position at the OIC entails managing the Agents of Change Education (ACES) Peer Education Programme and delivering training for various student clusters.
 She trains students in the intersectional areas of HIV, gender-based violence, class, privilege, marginalisation and sexual diversity.
 Her research interests lie in the programme evaluation field and building capacity amongst students in the higher education sector.
 She has published in the international Journal of Industry and Higher Education and the African Journal of Nursing and Midwifery.

 Lesego Modutle holds a UCT Post Graduate Diploma in Disability Studies as well as a UFS BA degree in Media Studies, majoring in Communications and Sign Language.
-In 2012 she was appointed as UCT’s first full-time South African Sign Language Interpreter before completing a British Sign Language course at the Croydon Adult Learning and Training Centre.
-She returned to UCT in 2016 and was appointed in the role of Advocacy Coordinator in 2017.
-Her responsibilities include welcoming and settling in students with disabilities, assistance with placement in accessible residence accommodation, disability awareness training, NSFAS support; and advocacy and promotion of the UCT Disability Service.
-She has been involved in the disability community for over a decade and continuously works to expand her knowledge and experience in this field.
-Lesego is fluent in English, Afrikaans, Setswana, Sesotho and South African Sign Language, and is a member of the UCT Language Policy Committee.
+In 2012 she was appointed as UCT’s first full-time South African Sign Language Interpreter before completing a British Sign Language programme at the Croydon Adult Learning and Training Centre in the UK.
+She returned to UCT in 2016 and was appointed as the Disability Advocacy Specialist in 2017.
+Her responsibilities include advocating for students with disabilities at UCT, assistance with placement in accessible residence accommodation, disability awareness training and assisting with the acquisition of financial aid support for students with disabilities.
+Lesego has been involved in the disability community for over a decade and continuously works to expand her knowledge and experience in this field.
+Lesego is multilingual and is a member of the UCT Language Policy Committee.

-Morgynn Jones is the Psychometrist in the Disability Service at UCT.
+Morgynn Jones is the Psychometrist in the OIC Disability Service.
 She provides psychometric input in respect of applications for time concessions in tests and examinations.
 She has an Honours degree in Psychology from UNISA and is registered with the Health Professions Council of South Africa.